Hinge and Bracket: Appearances

 Hinge and Bracket released several LP records.
-In 1980, they released a studio album, Hinge And Bracket at Abbey Road; its title was intended as a parody of the Beatles' 1969 album, Abbey Road, and Iain Macmillan, the photographer who took the original photograph for the Beatles album cover art, was engaged to photograph Hinge and Bracket striding across the same zebra crossing on Abbey Road in London.
+In 1980, they released a studio album, Hinge And Bracket at Abbey Road; its title was intended as a parody of the Beatles' 1969 album, Abbey Road.
+Iain Macmillan, the photographer who took the original photograph for the Beatles album cover art, was engaged to photograph Hinge and Bracket striding across the same zebra crossing on Abbey Road in London.

-Logan retired the character of Dr Hinge after Fyffe died in 2002, but returned her to the stage for the comic opera The Dowager's Oyster in 2016.
+Logan retired the character of Dr.Evadne Hinge after Fyffe died in 2002, but returned her to the stage for the comic opera The Dowager's Oyster in 2016.

+Logan died on 21 May 2023, at the age of 78.